gammalib/gammalib/doc/source/user_manual/modules/obs.rst

    Observation module

-The central C++ class of the obs module is the abstract base class ``GObservation`` which defines the instrument-independent interface for a gamma-ray observation.
+The central C++ class of the obs module is the abstract base class :doxy:`GObservation` which defines the instrument-independent interface for a gamma-ray observation.
 A gamma-ray observation is defined for a single specific instrument, and describes a time period during which the instrument is in a given stable configuration that can be characterized